Skatteetaten/aurora-gradle-plugin/README.md

         }
     }

+### Python
+If python is enabled the jython plugin will be added if missing, and a python leveransepakke will be built, with exploded source:

+    aurora {
+        usePython
+    }

 ### Kotlin
 The Aurora plugin will react to Kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of.
 Kotlin will be configured to target